SoilCam/SoilCamOld/README.md

 Ongoing files for SoilCam

 At this time these are actively in use for a specific setup.
+They are not intended to be portable.
+(Yet)

 Long term goal = converting these files into a package that can be installed onto a Raspberry Pi running raspbian for the purpose of automating scans of soil